richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 ![choose dataset destination](./images/choose_dataset.png)
 > **Note**: I recommend 80%-10%-10% for training-validation-testing for most cases.

-We can now proceed to augmenting our dataset and generating a new version.
+We can now proceed to augment our dataset and generate a new version.

 ### Different Annotation Strategies

 Depending on the type of problem, you will need to have a different annotation technique.
 The three most common ones are:
 - Bounding Boxes: they are rectangles that surround an object and specify its position.
 This method is perfect for our mask placement model.
 - Polygons: this method takes more time than bounding boxes, but increases performance (accuracy), as the model will be trained on data that's been more constrained.
 You can annotate an image using the traditional method of drawing a bounding box, without using a polygon.
-This method takes less time for annotators, but results in missing some added performance.
+This method takes less time for annotators but results in missing some added performance.
 Thus, if you have the resources and you have decided polygon annotation is helpful, it is worth going the extra mile.
-- [Smart Polygons](https://blog.roboflow.com/automated-polygon-labeling-computer-vision/): RoboFlow simplifies this process by having their own Smart Annotation, which will detect an object and try to draw its edges interactively.
+- [Smart Polygons](https://blog.roboflow.com/automated-polygon-labeling-computer-vision/): RoboFlow simplifies this process by having its own Smart Annotation, which will detect an object and try to draw its edges interactively.

 Here are three examples, one for each type of annotation: